Actively Recruiting

 - History of congenital long QT syndrome or prolonged QTcF interval

-- Prisoners, institutionalized individuals, or those unable to consent for themselves
+- Prisoners, institutionalized individuals, or unable to consent for themselves

-- Known HIV infection, positive hepatitis B or C test, or other significant chronic liver disease
+- Known HIV infection or positive test for hepatitis B or C, or other significant chronic liver disease

 - Current use of immunosuppressant medications